David Raya: Style of play

 A sweeper-keeper, Raya "is renowned as a vocal keeper, as well as one who is adept with the ball at his feet".
 He "can play out from the back and is happy covering the space in behind", which allows a team "to play with a high line".
 As a result of his and Brentford's style of play during the 2020–21 season, Raya attempted 300 more passes than any other goalkeeper in the Championship.

 In an exclusive interview with Sky Sports on 14 August 2024, Raya credited former Brentford and current Arsenal goalkeeping coach Iñaki Caña – who was a key figure in Raya's transfer from Blackburn to Brentford in 2019 and his move from Brentford to Arsenal in 2023 – for transforming the way he played.

-"He has changed my style of being a goalkeeper.
-If you watch highlights from me when I was back at Blackburn, you will see a keeper that just stood on the line, not coming for anything, rarely going for a cross, rarely going outside the box, rarely anticipating, just waiting to make that save.

-"When I signed for Brentford, Iñaki just completely changed my style of being a goalkeeper, to be more proactive and anticipate stuff that has not happened yet.
-So, if you can go for a cross, just go for it.
-Don't wait for the save.
-Instead, avoid the chance.
-For balls in behind and all that, stay high as much as possible to be able to cut out the attack.
+"At Blackburn, [I was] just waiting to make saves.
+When I signed for Brentford, Iñaki completely changed my style of being a goalkeeper, to be more proactive and anticipate stuff...
+[If] you can go for a cross, go for it.
+Don't [just] wait for the save.
+For balls in behind, stay high to be able to cut out the attack...
+At Brentford and [Arsenal], my numbers on crosses are remarkable.
+I love it.
+[Being an] extra player to get that security straight from the back.
+I love being part of the build-up [and] trying to create goals and attacks...
+The benefit is bigger than the risk."

-"If you see me at Blackburn and then after I signed for Brentford, it's two completely different goalkeepers.
-At Blackburn, I wasn't going for any crosses.
-And then at Brentford and here, I think my numbers on crosses are remarkable."

-"I love it.
-It's one of the parts of being a goalkeeper I enjoy the most, especially playing for Arsenal.
-We need that extra player to get that security straight from the back.
-I love being part of the build-up, being part of trying to create goals and to create attacks.

-"It's fun.
-I enjoy the challenge.
-I know there are going to be mistakes and goals conceded because of it, because that's the way we play.
-But that's the risk that we take and that's the risk that the manager wants us to take.
-The benefit is bigger than the risk, I think."